VictorPaulArony/visualizations/README.md

-# Groupie Tracker
+# Visualizations

-Groupie Tracker is an application designed to help users manage and track their favorite music groups and artists.
+Visualizationsis an application designed to help users manage and track their favorite music groups and artists.
 With a user-friendly interface, you can easily view your favorite bands, ensuring you never miss a concert or album release.

 ## Technologies Used